e-m-b-a/emba/CONTRIBUTING.md

 - Code tests: Use shellcheck and semgrep to test your code

+- Code tests: Use shfmt for code style checking

 - Code tests: The included `./check_project.sh` script performs multiple coding checks automatically.
 It is highly recommended to run this script before initiating a PR.

 - Code tests: Run EMBA in STRICT mode (parameter -S) to ensure everything is correct (new code has to be STRICT mode compatible and needs to pass shellcheck and semgrep tests).